 About Rock's Backpages

-Rock's Backpages is the biggest online database of pop music writing in the world.
-It is a unique resource unavailable elsewhere online.
-The database contains an ever-expanding collection of primary-source, full-text music writing.
-Sourced from the pages of the music and mainstream press, it is a library of articles (reviews, interviews, features and more) from the '50s up to present day and includes a growing collection of exclusive audio interviews.
+Rock's Backpages, which launched in September 2001, is the world's most comprehensive online database of pop music writing, a unique resource unavailable elsewhere online.
+It contains an ever-expanding collection of primary-source full-text articles from the music and mainstream press from the 1950s to the present day, along with a collection of exclusive audio interviews.

 Details of the database

-- The articles are full text and fully searchable (by artist, date, genre, keyword etc.) including a sophisticated "faceted search" option.
+- The articles are full text and fully searchable (by artist, date, genre, keyword etc.).

-- Written by almost 700 of the biggest names in music journalism, they are taken from the widest possible range of publications in the US and UK: from Creem and Trouser Press to Rolling Stone, and from New Musical Express and Melody Maker to MOJO.
+- Written by over 800 of the biggest names in music journalism, the articles draw on the widest possible range of publications in the US and UK: from Creem and Trouser Press to Rolling Stone, and from New Musical Express and Melody Maker to MOJO.

-- The archive covers all types of popular music from the 1950s to the present: from Abba to Zappa, the Stones to the Stone Roses and from Elvis to Eminem.
-There are, for example, over 200 articles on the Beach Boys and almost 400 on the Rolling Stones.
+- The archive covers all types of popular music from the 1950s to the present: from Abba to Frank Zappa, the Rolling Stones to the Stone Roses and from Elvis Presley to Eminem.
+There are, for example, over 120 articles on Nirvana and over 450 on the Beatles.

 - The library includes previously unpublished pieces about the Beatles (by Michael Lydon in 1966), the Doors (by Lester Bangs in 1975), and seminal interviews with major artists from Bob Dylan to Radiohead.